 High winds, high temperatures, and low relative humidity caused the fire to grow an additional 20,000 acres on September 13, prompting additional evacuations and updated Forest Area Closure.
 Since then, fire growth has mainly been to the north towards Wildhorse River and east towards Council-Cuprum Road.

-The closure on Highway 71 lifted September 14th to through traffic.
-All roads off Highway 71 remain closed.
-Firefighters continue to monitor the western side of the fire, which is almost fully contained.
+The closure on Highway 71 was lifted September 14th to through traffic.
+All roads off Highway 71 are open, but the fire area itself is closed for public safety.
+Firefighters continue to monitor the western side of the fire, although it is now fully contained.
 As the fire continues to grow, opportunities to use both natural and manmade features are constantly being evaluated for use.

 The fire has burned on lands managed by the Payette National Forest, Idaho Department of Lands, Boise District Bureau of Land Management, and private landowners.